Mistakes You’re Making With Your Portfolio and Resume

 - Some companies serve clients with store items or brands with unique spellings and pricing.
 They need designers to pay attention to all those details and/or prices in order to deliver a flawless service.

-- They may have had a very public blunder in the past and want to redeem their reputation.
+- They may have had a bad situation in the past and want to redeem their reputation.
+Being over cautious is a necessity to some.

 The most important thing to remember is to not just proof read your resume.
 Your mockups and designs may have spelling or grammatical issues also.